FileMeta/filemeta.github.io/CodeBit.md

 CodeBits are incorporated into other software applications *by value*, not *by reference*.
 That is, the whole CodeBit file is included with an application's other source files and stored in the application's code repository.
 Thus, if a CodeBit is updated, it takes deliberate action by users of a CodeBit to update their software to a more recent release.

-While CodeBits include a version number, they do not incorporate a way to discover older versions.
-A potential future enhancement would be a `previousVersion` property similar to the Schema.org [successorOf](https://schema.org/successorOf) property.
+While CodeBits include a version number, this specification does not (yet) indicate a way to discover older versions.
+A potential future enhancement would be a `updateTo` property similar to the Schema.org [successorOf](https://schema.org/successorOf) property.
 This would allow CodeBit tools to trace a version chain to retrieve a specific release.
 Another option would be to use the APIs of a source code repository like GitHub to discover versions from prior commits.

 For the present, it remains a manual process to locate earlier versions of a CodeBit.
 This is not a serious issue.
 The critical version of a CodeBit is the version that is used on the current build of a consuming application.
 That should be included with the application's source code.
 Next most critical is the latest version and that is available at the `url` specified in the metadata.